talkable/talkable-docs/source/android_sdk/advanced.rst

     }

-2. Pass activity you want to run a fragment in and the overriden fragment classes to `Talkable.showOffer` call:
+2. Pass an activity you want to run a fragment in and the overriden fragment classes to `Talkable.showOffer` call:

   .. code-block:: java

     Talkable.showOffer(activity, affiliateMember, MyFragmentActivity.class, OverridenTalkableOfferFragment.class);

-And change manifest:
+And change the manifest:

   .. code-block:: xml